 NSF CAREER Program & DRK-12

-NSF's CAREER Program is a "Foundation-wide activity that offers the National Science Foundation's most prestigious awards for faculty members beginning their independent careers."
+NSF's Faculty Early Career Development (CAREER) Program is a "Foundation-wide activity that offers the National Science Foundation's most prestigious awards in support of early-career faculty who have the potential to serve as academic role models in research and education and to lead advances in the mission of their department or organization."
 A CAREER applicant must:

 • Be engaged in research in an area of science, engineering, or education supported by NSF;

-• Be employed in a tenure-track (or tenure-track-equivalent) position as an assistant professor (or equivalent title) as of October 1 after the proposal submission;
+• Hold at least a 50% tenure-track (or tenure-track-equivalent) position as an assistant professor (or equivalent title);

 • Have not previously received a CAREER award.
 (Prior or concurrent Federal support for other types of awards for non-duplicative research does not preclude eligibility.)